camunda/blog.camunda.org/content/post/2018/04/camunda-bpm-790-alpha4-released.md

 If you want to dig in deeper, you can find the source code on [GitHub](https://github.com/camunda/camunda-bpm-platform/releases/tag/7.9.0-alpha3).

-## External task notification for long polling fetch and lock handler
+## External Task Notifications for Long Polling

-With the Camunda 7.9.0-alpha2 release, we introduced a long polling fetch and lock handler for External Tasks.
-This provided a reduced number of requests and a more efficient use of client, and server side resources.
+With the preceding Camunda 7.9.0-alpha2 release, we introduced a long polling fetch and lock handler for External Tasks.
+This provides a reduction of requests and a more efficient use of client, and server side resources.

-However, it was possible that a new External Task had been created before the long polling timer ran out.
-And it would have been great if the clients were notified immediately about this change.
-Now, through the implementation of an ExternalTask notification for the long polling fetch and lock handler, this is possible.
-Immediately after a new ExternalTask is created, the handler is notified that a new External Task exists.
-Then, the  handler interupts the suspension periods and attempts to respond with the new External Task to some of the pending client requests.
+However, it is possible that a new External Task had been created before the long polling timer runs out.
+The clients were not notified about this change in the previous alpha release version.
+Now, through the implementation of an ExternalTask notification for the long polling _Fetch & Lock_ handler, this is possible.
+Immediately after a new External Task is created, the handler is notified that a new External Task exists.
+Then, the handler interrupts the suspension periods and attempts to respond with the new External Task to some of the pending client requests

-## VersionTag binding in Business rule task and Call activity
+## Version Tag Binding in Business Rule Task and Call Activity

-[Version Tag](https://docs.camunda.org/manual/latest/user-guide/process-engine/process-versioning/#version-tag) is useful feature for those who want to maintain customized versioning of their processes.
+[Version Tag](https://docs.camunda.org/manual/latest/user-guide/process-engine/process-versioning/#version-tag) is a useful feature for those who want to maintain customized versioning of their processes.
-This alpha extends the usage of the version tag with two new features:
+This alpha extends the usage of the version tag with two new bindings:
-* version tag binding of a decision to evaluate in a business rule task - find more info [here](https://docs.camunda.org/manual/latest/reference/bpmn20/subprocesses/call-activity/#calledelement-binding)
+* Decision to evaluate in a business rule task - [learn more](https://docs.camunda.org/manual/latest/reference/bpmn20/subprocesses/call-activity/#calledelement-binding)
-* version tag binding of a process in a call activity - find more info [here](https://docs.camunda.org/manual/latest/reference/bpmn20/tasks/business-rule-task/#using-camunda-dmn-engine)
+* Process in a call activity - [learn more](https://docs.camunda.org/manual/latest/reference/bpmn20/tasks/business-rule-task/#using-camunda-dmn-engine)

-## Asynchronous modification of a single process instance
+## Asynchronous Modification of a Single Process Instance

 Process instance modification allows users to flexibly start an activity again or cancel a running activity.
-Within this alpha it is possible to execute modification of single process instance asynchronously.
+Within this alpha release it is possible to execute a modification of single process instance asynchronously.

 Here is an example of async modification:
 ```java
 Batch modificationBatch = runtimeService.createProcessInstanceModification(processInstanceId)